Agreement on legal services

 3.7.
 The Client shall be invoiced on a monthly basis or after completion of the respective assignment, depending on what happens first.
 The Client shall pay the invoice not later than within 10 (ten) calendar days of the invoice issue date.
 The payment is considered made when money are credited to the bank account indicated by the Firm.
 The Firm shall send invoices in an electronic format (e.g. PDF, Word or Excel) (without physical signature) to the e-mail address indicated in the Special Conditions or other specified email by the Client.
 The Firm reserves the right to outsource the financial accounting as well as distribution of invoices to any third-party service providers.

 3.8.
-Criticisms or claims as to the scope and quality of the services rendered by the Firm or the invoice amount shall be delivered by the Client to the Firm by e-mail no later than within 10 (ten) calendar days of the invoice issue date.
-After this period, it is considered that the services were rendered properly.
+Criticisms or claims as to the scope and quality of services rendered by the Firm shall be submitted by email not later than within 5 (five) calendar days from the completion of assignment and regarding the invoice not later than within 5 (five) calendar days of the invoice submission date.
+After this period, it is considered that the services were rendered properly and the invoice is correct.

 3.9.
 Should the Client fail to make timely payments according to the submitted invoice, the Firm may demand default interest payment.
-The default interest charged shall be 0,05% of the amount outstanding for each day of delay.
+The default interest charged shall be 0,03% of the amount outstanding for each day of delay.
 In such case, the Firm may also terminate or suspend provision of its legal services and demand payment for all the work done or terminate the Agreement.
-The termination of the legal services or the Agreement shall not release the Client from further performance of its unfulfilled obligations.
-The Firm may also initiate debt recovery procedures or assign claim for the debt to a third party.
+The Firm also reserves the right to withhold any material prepared for the Client during the assignment until full payment of all amounts that are overdue.
+Termination of the legal services or the Agreement shall not release the Client from further performance of its unfulfilled obligations.
+The Firm may also initiate debt recovery procedures or assign a claim for the debt to a third party.

 3.10.
 In certain cases, before commencement of legal services, the Client will have to perform an advance payment.